Flames Logo

 Frequently Asked Questions

-Some house teams may prefer to practice alone, but that means having only 10 practice times all year.
-The Association mandates that this does not happen and for the two teams to work together.
-Practices are more important than games.
-In a game a player plays an average of 10 - 15 minutes and may have the puck on their stick for 2 - 3 minutes.
-With practices, players are on the ice for an hour and have a puck on their stick for most of it.
+Some "A" teams may prefer to practice alone but the Association mandates that this is not to happen because the team would have only 10 practice times all season and the Association believes that practices are the most important factor in player development.
+Practices are important because in a game a player is on the ice for an average of 10 - 15 minutes and may have the puck on their stick for as little as 1 - 3 minutes but players are on the ice for an hour during a practice and they have a puck on their stick for most of it.

 Minor hockey traditionally starts the 3rd weekend of October and ends the middle of March.
 There are conditioning camps and/or tryouts in all divisions but Tykes.
 Please refer to the ice time schedule posted, just inside the rink and on the Association's web site - http://northriverflames.ca